-Tate Modern will present the largest retrospective of Natalia Goncharova ever held in the UK.
-Many of the works have never been seen outside Russia before.
+Tate Modern will present the first retrospective of Natalia Goncharova ever held in the UK.
+Most of the works have never been seen in this country before.

-Goncharova’s artistic output traces, influences and transcends the art movements of the 20th century.
-She paraded in the streets of Moscow displaying futurist body art and worked on religious murals, she participated in avant-garde cinema and created stage designs, illustrated socialist newspapers and designed dresses.
-The exhibition will explore her diverse sources and influences, from Russian folk art and textile designs to the latest trends in modernism and beyond.
+Her bold and innovative body of work influenced and transcended the art movements of the 20th century.
+The exhibition will explore her diverse sources and inspirations, from Russian folk art and textiles to the latest trends in modernism and beyond.

 Organised by Tate Modern in collaboration with Palazzo Strozzi, Florence and the Ateneum Art Museum, Helsinki.